Representation theory of geometric extension algebras: Geometric setup

 Let $\Pi$ be a set indexing the orbits.
 We write $\O_\pi$ for the orbit corresponding to $\pi\in \Pi$ and $\P_\pi$ for the corresponding indecomposable summand of $\L$.
+We may normalise the homological shift so that the restriction of $\P_\pi$ to $\O_\pi$ is a sheaf.
 Conversely, given an orbit $Z$, we write $\pi_Z$ for the corresponding element of $\Pi$.
 Furthermore, define

 \begin{theorem} The modules $L(\pi)$ comprise a complete set of irreducible modules for $A(X,f)$, up to grading shift.
 The projective cover of $L(\pi)$ is $P(\pi)$. \end{theorem}